Database Design skill

 Migration Workflow

-Zero-Downtime Checklist
+Zero-Downtime Checklist (expand-migrate-contract)

-4. Deploy app code using new column
+5. Deploy app code that reads the new column.

-# Migration file naming: YYYYMMDDHHMMSS_description.sql
+# Migration file naming: YYYYMMDDHHMMSS_description.{up,down}.sql

 20260101120000_add_users_role.up.sql